The 6 Best Small Frying Pans (for Perfect Eggs & More)

 This post may contain affiliate links, at no extra cost to you.

-What is the Smallest Frying Pan Size?
+How Small is the Smallest Frying Pan?

 Frying pan sizes are determined by the pan’s overall diameter (wall top to wall top, and not by the cooking surface diameter, which is smaller.